greecejs/docs/open-letter-to-startups.md

 ### What is AthensJS?

 AthensJS is a JavaScript developer community, based in Athens - Greece, run by the open governance model.
-Our goal is to educate developers and promote relationships.
+Our goal is to educate developers on the latest trends in JavaScript, as well as to facilitate relationships and networking within the community.

 ### Bi-monthly meetings